 This can also be a good technique to combine with meal prepping.
 You can cook and prepare everything on a Sunday evening, put portions in different containers and freeze.
 Even if you need to cook in the middle of the week, the number of times you turn on that stove will be lesser than cooking every day.

 Turn off stove a few minutes earlier

-This was another game changer for us.
-The good thing about using electric stove is that it stays hot for a few minutes after use, so you can turn it off a few minutes before the food gets done.
+This was another game-changer for us.
+The good thing about using an electric stove is that it stays hot for a few minutes after use, so you can turn it off a few minutes before the food gets done.
 This is quite a great hack most especially in cooking food that cooks faster like vegetables or rice.